Frequently Asked Questions

 Before the Regular Division, a request for continuance must be filed in writing with the Board at least 30 days before the date of the hearing.
 Requests for continuance must explain the reason(s) why you cannot attend the hearing on the scheduled date.
 A copy of the request must be sent to each party.
 The names and addresses of parties generally can be found on the Notice of Hearing.
 The Board will reply in writing to your request.

 Before the Small Claims Division, if you are unable to attend your scheduled hearing, you may waive the sixty-day (60) statutory time period for conducting the Small Claims hearing and request a continuance of the scheduled hearing.
-The waiver must be submitted in writing and must be received at least twenty-four (24) hours prior to the scheduled hearing date.
+The waiver must be submitted in writing and must be received 5 days prior to the scheduled hearing date.
 Please be aware that Small Claims hearings may be rescheduled as telephone hearings.

 Submit a written request to the Board stating that you wish to dismiss your appeal.
 Include the docket number of the appeal you wish to dismiss.
 The request must be signed by the property owner or the attorney of record.< top

 The Board accepts filing by mail, by fax, or by email.